GenaGrig/hangman-game-python/README.md

 ## CI Python Linter

+* No errors detected
-* Known warning
+* Known warnings
-    * Invalid escape sequence (this is used for creating the graphics and it has a lot of whitespaces)
+    * Invalid escape sequence (W605)
+    * Trailing whitespace (W291)
+    * Anomalous backlash in string (W1401)
+All this warnings are results of drawing graphics to show name of the game, you win and you lose messages.

 ![Python validation results](/pic/python_validation.PNG)

 # Testing user stories

 * As a first time visitor, I want to see a name and understandable navigation of the game
-    * Main menu and other activities, that needs player desicions and input are made in a clear and understandable way.
+    * Main menu and other activities that needs player decisions and input are made in a clear and understandable way.
 All the navigation in the game is intuitive and easy to follow by typing in appropriate letters.
 * As a first time visitor, I want to be able to read the rules of the game
-    * For those who play the game for the first time, there is a short game rules, accesseble from the main menu by pressing Q and Enter.
+    * For those who play the game for the first time, there is a short game rules, accessible from the main menu by pressing Q and Enter.
 * As a first time visitor, I want to select difficulty or interesting topic of the game
     * Right now the difficulty of the game is not implemented, instead of this, player can choose one of three topics or interested theme, from which random word will be chosen.
 There are both short and long words, in movies and countries two or more words to guess at once are presented.
 Player has only 6 attempts to guess the word, and this is fair challenge with even chances to win or lose.
 * As a first time visitor, I want to get feedback on my actions in the game
     * Each action in the game is supported by messages.
 If player makes wrong choice or input, player will be informed about it and given a chance to try again.
 Game will accept only correct input according to where player is, in menu, the game or restart the game choice.
 During the game player will see messages about correct or incorrect choice and win or lose statement in the end of the game, with a question about restart, quit or return to main menu.
-* As a first time visitor, I do not want to meet bugs, that will disturb my game experience
+* As a first time visitor, I do not want to meet bugs that will disturb my game experience
     * No bugs were detected during testing of the game.
 Everything works as it should.
 * As a first time visitor, I want to meet a challenge in playing the game
     * The game makes a challenge by letting a player guess the word in only 6 attempts despite of the length.
 It can be a short word of 4-5 letter, long word or even more than one word to guess.
 Chance to win or lose is 50%.
-In future features can be implemented more understandanle difficulty scale, but rigth now it is set to medium level.
+In future features can be implemented more understandable difficulty scale, but right now it is set to medium level.

 # Deployment